What can I do to improve my sperm count?

 2. What to expect: It is unlikely that lifestyle changes will spontaneously make sperm appear in a guy’s ejaculate if he has none (or very little).
 Lifestyle changes can improve wildly fluctuating sperm count/quality and provide a more consistent count and quality per ejaculate which is important for conception because timing is so critical for pregnancy.

 3. Set a baseline: A great way to look at your fertility potential and monitor improvements is to test your sperm at home first, using the YO Home Sperm Test.
-This will give you information: (1) If you are LOW, you should see a physician and determine why and (2) If you are in the MODERATE/NORMAL range, the app provides you with a YO SCORE (10-90 based on your Moving Sperm Count).
+This will give you information: (1) If you are LOW, you should see a physician and determine why and (2) If you are in the MODERATE/NORMAL range, the app provides you with easy to understand results.

 See a physician: Because all people are unique and conception is a timed process that involves both partners, it is VERY IMPORTANT that you speak with your fertility doctor about how these lifestyle changes fit into your procreative plans.